 A pap smear can test for abnormal cells in the cervix.

-How often?
-For ladies aged 25 to 29, you are recommended to get a pap smear done once every three years.
-For ladies aged 30 and above, you are recommended to get a HPV test done.
+• For ladies aged 25 to 29, you are recommended to get a pap smear done once every three years.